 Lecture, 3 hours; laboratory, 3 hours.
 The lecture includes the theory and practice of alternating current principles.
-Top tice of alternating current principles.
 Topics include series and parallel resonance, transformers, single and polyphase voltages, filters and an introduction to pulse wave forms.
 The laboratory includes experimental study discussed in lecture.
 Data are gathered from series-parallel tuned and untuned circuits and transformers.
 Extensive use is made of signal generators, digital multimeters and bridges.